nickserv/danamccurdy.com/_posts/2017-08-24-threnody-for-donald.md

 delightful as they are
 if only as fantasies,
 were acceptable as reality
+to be lived in willingly,
-which we would live in willingly, as if it were merely a form of entertainment?
+as if it were merely
+a form of entertainment?